Idea #22529: Support the (proto)DUNE DFO Model in artdaq

 We should increase the re-usability of components with RoutingMasterCore, for potential use in a "RoutingNetOutput" module.

 The TokenReceiver class may also contain the RoutingPolicy and provide an interface for retrieving destination(s).

-#2 Updated by Kurt Biery about 1 month ago
+#2 Updated by Kurt Biery 3 months ago

 A question about how RoutingMasterCore should use the new TokenReceiver...